UWB-Biocomputing/Graphitti/docs/Developer/GHPages.md

 We use markdown files in order to render our documentation in a web browser.
 These files follow a relatively simple syntax of which a guide can be found [here](https://www.markdownguide.org/basic-syntax/) for.

 Once you've completed your edits and changes, commit them to the branch and obtain approval for merger.
-The changes will not be visible from the gh-pages branch until the first of the month as per our automation script that publishes the updated pages.
+The changes will not be visible from the gh-pages branch until the first of the month unless you use the publish-gh-pages.yml script which can manually publish the documentation for you.
 Once merged though, the changes should be seen in the master branch.
+Find more information on these GitHub Actions [here](GHActions.md#doxygen-and-github-pages-action-gh-pagesyml) and [here](GHActions.md#manual-github-pages-action-publish-gh-pagesyml).

 ## What is the gh-pages Branch?